hannibunny/mlbook/ml/_build/html/_sources/gan/GAN.md

 ## Conditional GAN

-In {cite}`Mirza` conditional GANs (cGAN) has been introduced. cGANs allow to control different different variants of the generated fake-data.
-For example if MNIST-like handwritten digits shall be generated by the GAN one can control which concrete digit shall be generated.
+In {cite}`Mirza` conditional GANs (cGAN) has been introduced. cGANs allow to control different variants of the generated fake-data.
+For example, if MNIST-like handwritten digits shall be generated by the GAN one can control which concrete digit shall be generated.
 The control is realized by passing additional information $y$ to both, the input of the Generator and the input of the Discriminator.

 ```{figure} https://maucher.home.hdm-stuttgart.de/Pics/ConditionalGAN.png
 ---